m-cluitmans/EP-simulator/README.md

 An interactive web application for teaching cardiac electrophysiology concepts to students in biomedical engineering and medical sciences.

+*Warning: This project is FULLY developed by AI, and its code is not human-verified.
+Use at your own risk.*

 ## Project Overview

 This browser-based interactive application serves as an educational tool for understanding cardiac electrophysiology.
 It provides visual, interactive simulations of action potential generation and propagation, effects of ion channel properties, tissue-level activation patterns, and arrhythmia mechanisms.